Gifted Identification Process Flowchart

 Step II—Collection of Body of Evidence

-An educational team consisting of the classroom teacher, counselor or school psychologist, and building administrator will collect and review a Body of Evidence for the referred student.
-This includes assessment results, class work, parental input, teacher observations, performance evaluation, and portfolio review.
-The Identification Committee will make a recommendation for identification.
+An educational team consisting of the classroom teacher, gifted coordinator, building administrator, and possible additional staff will collect and review a body of evidence for the referred student.
+This includes assessment results, class work, family input, teacher observations, performance evaluation, and portfolio review.
+The identification committee will make a recommendation for identification.

 Grade Level Learner: Body of evidence suggests the student is performing successfully on current grade level standards.

-Gifted Learner: Evidence strongly suggests the student demonstrates exceptional potential and/or ability.
-The student is identified as a Gifted Learner and an Advanced Learning Plan will be developed to ensure academic growth and achievement.
+Gifted Learner: Evidence strongly indicates the student demonstrates exceptional potential and/or ability.
+The body of evidence aligns to Colorado criteria for gifted identification in one or more areas and meets the criteria for portability.
+The student is identified as a gifted learner and an Advanced Learning Plan (ALP) will be developed to ensure academic growth and achievement.

 Step IV—Appeal Process

-A parent, student or teacher has the right to appeal the identification decision.
+A parent/guardian, student, or teacher has the right to appeal the identification decision.
 To initiate an appeal process the appellant should contact the building principal and complete the necessary documentation.